• Start-up

 Management Goals

 • Maintain appropriate no- or low-management buffers near sensitive areas to protect these ecosystems.
+(Wetlands and streams were mapped prior to the 2021 harvest and excluded from activities to minimize the impacts on these sensitive ecosystems.)

 Climate Change Impacts